Stef16Robbe/superf4-rust/README.md

 # superf4-rust
 basic [superf4](https://github.com/stefansundin/superf4) implementation in Rust

+**this was a learning project for fun and it does not work properly.
+I highly suggest you instead use the above linked original SuperF4 that works great :)**

 ##### final: press ctrl + alt + f4 anytime and program will be closed

 ## Steps to take: